scoleri-mr/quarto_s301841/README.md

 ## Reinforcement Learning Results
 This player unfortunately does not perform as well as anticipated and only manages to be slightly better than a random player.
 With the best configuration found using the tuning the RL player can win around 60% of the matches against a random strategy.
-Another drawback of this technique  is that the training requires around ten minutes and even loading an already full q-table can take up to a couple of minutes.
+Another drawback of this technique is that the training requires a few minutes (around 3 minutes for 1000 epochs) and loading an already full q-table can take up to twenty seconds.
 Once the table is loaded the RL Player is as fast as the Random Player.

 # Collaboration
 The work contained in this folder has been discussed and developed in collaboration with: